skywirex/docker-skywire/README.md

 docker ps -a
 ```

-- Step4: Access to hypervisorUI by typing `<Hypervisor-IP>:8000` in your browser
+- Step 4: Access to hypervisorUI by typing `<Hypervisor-IP>:8000` in your browser

-- Step5: Get your public key of hypervisor
+- Step 5: Get your public key of hypervisor

 ```
 cat ~/.config/skywire/hypervisor-config.json